callisto-lang/docs/README.md

 - [X] core library
 - [X] language features

+You can read these docs on the [Callisto webiste](https://callisto.mesyeti.uk/docs)

 ## How to use
 Building the docs requires [caldoc](https://github.com/callisto-lang/caldoc) to be installed